andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 For simple types like `Weights`, which simply contain serializable things, the *binary* library is smart enough to write your instances automatically for you!
+However, for GADTs like `Network`, we have to things manually.

 #### Serializing `Network`

-Writing `putNet` and `getNet` to put/get `Network`s is pretty nice because the entire structure is already known ahead of time:
+Writing `putNet` and `getNet` to put/get `Network`s is nice because the entire structure is already known ahead of time:

 ``` {.haskell}
 -- source: https://github.com/mstksg/inCode/tree/master/code-samples/dependent-haskell/NetworkTyped2.hs#L87-91